Paolo Avitabile

+Early life

+Avitabile was born in the town of Agerola located in the parish of Acampora on 21 October 1791 and was the son of farmers Bartolomeo Avitabile and Angela di Fortunato.
+He was born into a large family of eight children, being the sixth born.
+At the age of 16, Avitabile enlisted into the service of the local provincial military.

 Career in Europe

 The young Avitabile served in the local levies of the Kingdom of Naples between 1807 and 1809, when he joined the artillery of the regular army.
+On 29 April 1810, he was transferred to the Royal Corps of Artillery after becoming a regular soldier.
 As a part of the Imperial Army, Avitabile served under Murat on several campaigns.
 In these campaigns he earned the rank of Lieutenant, as well as the command of the 15th Battery.
 After the fall of Napoleon and the defeat of Murat at Tolentino, Naples was restored to Ferdinand I of Sicily.
 Avitabile retained his rank and command and joined the army of the new Kingdom of Two Sicilies, where he joined the siege of Gaeta under the command of the Austrian general Delaver.
+He served under the Austrian commander Baron Joseph Lauer at the siege.

 During this siege, he displayed great bravery and was wounded twice.
 The general recommended him for a promotion and a decoration, but was not heard.
 Avitabile was transferred instead to a position of lieutenant in a regiment of light infantry.
 It is said he quit in disgust over this treatment.
-His European career had come to an end.
+His European career had come to an end in 1817, when resigned from his position.